The family service

 - For children and parents with a range of significant health problems

-- For emotional and behavioural development that does not meet CAMHS criteria
+- For emotional and behavioural development that does not meet developmental trauma and attachment team criteria

 - Any child or young person at immediate risk should be referred to the Multi-Agency Safeguarding Hub (MASH)

-- Lead professionals seeking direct intervention or looking to step-down at closure for ongoing support should consult the Nottinghamshire County Council Intranet pages for further guidance.
+- Lead professionals seeking direct intervention or looking to step-down at closure for ongoing support should consult the Nottinghamshire County Council intranet for further guidance.

-- Professionals looking to make a referral to the Early Help Unit, to access support for families can use the revised Early Help Assessment Form (EHAF).
+- Professionals looking to make a referral to the early help unit, to access support for Level 2 and 3 needs can use the new online referral form introduced to replace the previous referral element of the Early Help Assessment Form (EHAF), or to request attendance enforcement provision

 - telephone: 0115 804 1248